What To Do When You’re Feeling Neglected

 Know When to Get Help

-If you are constantly feeling neglected and you do not seem to be getting anywhere with communication, maybe you should see a couples counselor.
-Sometimes, when you are having issues and you cannot work it out on your own, having a therapist be your mediator can be a big help.
+If you are feeling consistently neglected and you do not seem to be getting anywhere with communication, maybe you should see a couples counselor.
+Sometimes, when you are having issues and you cannot work it out on your own, having a therapist mediate can be a big help.
 If you are too busy or live too far from town, online therapy is a good option for you.
 The both of you do not even have to be in the same room.
 In fact, sometimes, this can be even better.
 However, it is best to try to be together during therapy and learn how to communicate with each other.

 Knowing When to Let Go